m0zgen/nano-syntax-highlight/README.md

 ### Syntax highlighter for nano

 This script tested and worked on CentOS.
-On default all files will install to user profile folder ~/.nano, all settings will bi added to ~/.nanorc file.
+On default all files will install to user profile folder ~/.nano, all settings will be added to ~/.nanorc file.

 Run installer: